West Florida Controversy

 The West Florida Controversy included two border disputes that involved Spain and the United States in relation to the region known as West Florida over a period of 37 years.
 The first dispute commenced immediately after Spain received the colonies of West and East Florida from the Kingdom of Great Britain following the American Revolutionary War.
 Initial disagreements were settled with Pinckney's Treaty of 1795.

 The second dispute arose following the Louisiana Purchase in 1803.
-The controversy led to the secession of part of West Florida, known as the "Republic of West Florida", from Spanish control in 1810, and its subsequent annexation by the United States.
+The controversy peaked with the secession of part of West Florida, known as the "Republic of West Florida", from Spanish control in 1810, and its subsequent forcible taking and annexation by the United States.
 In 1819 the United States and Spain negotiated the Adams–Onís Treaty, in which the United States purchased the remainder of Florida from Spain.
 The treaty was ratified in 1821.